 When comparing TSP loans with other types of personal loans, there are distinct differences.
 TSP loans do not involve credit checks and offer competitive interest rates.
 However, they have specific eligibility requirements and must be repaid within a set time frame.
 It is essential to assess your individual needs and financial situation to determine which loan option is most suitable for you.

-If you have additional federal benefit questions, contact our team of CERTIFIED FINANCIAL PLANNER™ (CFP®) and Chartered Federal Employee Benefits Consultants (ChFEBC℠).
+If you have additional federal benefit questions, contact our team of CERTIFIED FINANCIAL PLANNER™ (CFP®), Chartered Federal Employee Benefits Consultants (ChFEBC℠), and AIF®.
 At PlanWell, we focus on retirement planning for federal employees.
 Learn more about our process designed for the career federal employee.

 Preparing for federal retirement?
 Check out our scheduled federal retirement workshops.
-Sign up for our no-cost federal retirement webinars here!
+Sign up for our no-cost federal retirement webinars through our federal retirement webinar workshop.
 Make sure to plan ahead and reserve your seat for our FERS webinar, held every three weeks.
 Want to have PlanWell host a federal retirement seminar for your agency?
 Reach out, and we’ll collaborate with HR to arrange an on-site FERS seminar.

 Want to fast-track your federal retirement plan?
 Skip the FERS webinar and start a one-on-one conversation with a ChFEBC today.
-You can schedule a one-on-one meeting here.
+You can schedule a one-on-one meeting through our contact page.